skyguidance/CSCI6461ComputerArchitecture/README.md

 #### Detail about "LOAD MEM" Button

-LOAD MEM expected a CSV file which contains formatted MEM data.
-It should have 2 field, which is
+LOAD MEM expects a CSV file which contains formatted MEM data.
+It should have 2 fields, which are

 <Memory Location(Binary String)>,<Data(Binary String)>.